frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 There are a number of combos on this layer, defined with a bunch of macros to reduce boilerplate.
 I have a userspace implementation called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
 See `combo_defs.h` for combo definitions.

-With this key layout, I recommend at a minimum setting up a combo for ER on the right hand.
-If that works out, add ES, ED, and VE on the rght and PR on the left.
-Then consider the rest of the "essential" combos in the [comborolls](docs/comborolls.md) note.
+With this key layout, I recommend at a minimum setting up a combo for ER on the right hand and SP on the left.
+If that works out, add ES, ED, and VE, then consider the rest of the "essential" combos in the [comborolls](docs/comborolls.md) note.
 For absolute minimum SFBs *without* combos, swap P and F.  For lower left pinky usage (but higher inner index), swap V and Z.

 ### SYMS